kurapica/IGAS/Loop/README.md

 		y = System.Number
 	endstruct "Position"

 Here, **struct** keyword is used to begin the declaration, and **endstruct** keyword is used to end the declaration.
-Anything defined between them will be definition of the struct.
+Anything defined between them will be the definition of the struct.

 The expression *x = System.Number*, the left part **x** is the member name, the right part **System.Number** is the member's type, the type can be any classes, interfaces, enums or structs :